Skip to main content

 Drinking songs are unique to Sweden

 A vital part of enjoying Aquavit is the toasting and singing.
-For each toast, a new song is sung.
-The most popular drinking song is ‘Helan går’.
-The name meaning ‘the whole goes (down)’ refers to the drink being the first in a series of ‘snaps’.
-If you don’t drink the first one, you can’t have the second, called ‘Halvan’ meaning ‘the half’.
+With each round, a new song is sung.
+The most popular drinking song is 'Helan går'.
+The name, meaning 'the whole goes (down)', refers to the first in a series of 'snaps'.
+Skip the first one, and you're not allowed the next – called 'Halvan', meaning 'the half'.

-Drinking songs are unique to Sweden (and the Swedish-speaking parts of Finland) and new ones are composed by using known melodies and making up lyrics.
-The Museum of Spirits in Stockholm has collected more than 12,000 drinking songs.
-If you were to sing one drinking song every day, they would last more than 32 years!
+Drinking songs are a uniquely Swedish custom (also found in Swedish-speaking parts of Finland), and new ones are often written to familiar melodies with improvised lyrics.
+Stockholm’s Museum of Spirits has collected over 12,000 such songs.
+That’s enough to sing one every day for more than 32 years!

 1 / 2